NEURODIVERGENT-Affirming Therapy in NYC

 Help you to better identify what’s contributing to your stress and anxiety

-Discuss new ways to accommodate yourself, and to ask for what you need
+Discuss new ways to accommodate or advocate for yourself

 Have a nuanced conversation about masking or unmasking